kasmaslrn/moving_average/README.md

 - **Additional Metrics**:
   - **Sharpe Ratio**: Adding the Sharpe Ratio would allow for a more thorough risk-adjusted performance assessment by comparing excess returns to return volatility.
   - **Volatility**: Including volatility as a metric would give a clearer understanding of the risk inherent in the strategy by quantifying the variability of returns.

+- **Backtesting Across Other Indexes**: Expanding the backtesting to other major indexes like the **FTSE 100** or **NASDAQ** could provide additional insights into the robustness of the moving average strategy across different market conditions and regions.
+This would help determine whether the strategy is effective globally or if its performance is tied to specific characteristics of the S&P 500.
 ## Key Insights from the Analysis

 - **Market Timing vs. Buy-and-Hold**: The moving average crossover strategy offers a method for mitigating losses during bear markets by generating sell signals when short-term trends weaken.
 During key downturns like the **2008 Financial Crisis**, the strategy experienced fewer drawdowns compared to the Buy-and-Hold approach.